PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 08:27:52
+Last updated: 2024-04-05 08:28:25
-Random Quote: Want to know what God thinks of money?
-Take a look at who he gives it to. - Pacho Herrera
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar